altpsyche/vis-psyche-docs/chapters/31_SkyboxRendering.md

 >
 > **Performance Impact:** Negligible for a cube (72 triangles total).
 The skybox shader is extremely lightweight.
 >
-> **Future Refactoring:** In **Part XII: Engine Infrastructure** (Chapters 41-43), we'll move debug framebuffers behind conditional compilation flags, transitioning to production-ready patterns.
+> **Future Refactoring:** we'll move debug framebuffers behind conditional compilation flags, transitioning to production-ready patterns.
 For now, the educational clarity justifies the minimal overhead.

 **In `OnImGuiRender()`, add skybox controls:**